The Do-IT training team, led by Professor Amanda Kirby, have delivered training to 1000s’ of people nationally and internationally.

 Our training focus

-We can provide training for a range of different sectors where we ensure the content is age and contextually appropriate e.g. education, into employment, in employment, in the justice sector, for specific work settings; housing; charities,and for health professionals.
+We provide training for a range of different sectors where we ensure the content is age and contextually appropriate e.g. education, into employment, in employment, in the justice sector, for specific work settings; housing; charities,and for health professionals.
 We provide a mix of the latest research with practical strategies.We have a lively interactive approach to training.

-Neurodiversity Aware AwardThe Neurodiversity Aware® Award is an accredited programme for those wanting to gain an OCN level 4 qualification and gain a greater understanding of neuro-diverse ‘conditions’ from a workplace perspective including:
+Neurodiversity Aware AwardThe Neurodiversity Aware® Award is an accredited programme for those wanting to gain a greater understanding of supporting people who have neuro-divergent ‘conditions’ in a workplace perspective including those with:

 The Neurodiversity Aware® training course provides the last remaining jigsaw piece for employers in the puzzle that is ‘neurodiversity’ and provides individuals and their employing organisations with an appreciation of the big ‘multi-dimensional’ picture of neurodiversity from a workplace perspective and equips them to bring about positive change to ensure the right processes are in place in the future.

 Taking a proactive approach to providing appropriate support, when it is needed, increases the chances for employing organisations being able to tap into the strengths and talents.
 It is also indicative of a caring and supportive workplace in which people can feel safe to seek support if they need it.